-Three year program provides unprecedented experiences to outstanding students
+Three year program provides unprecedented opportunities to remarkable students

-NEW YORK, NEW YORK (March 28, 2018) -- Today the Watson Foundation announced the selection of its 19th Class of Jeannette K. Watson Fellows.
-The fellowship program provides outstanding undergraduates from 12 New York City colleges with three years of personal, professional and cultural immersions in the United States and abroad.
+NEW YORK, NEW YORK (March 28, 2019) -- Today the Watson Foundation announced the selection of its 20th Class of Jeannette K. Watson Fellows.
+The fellowship program provides remarkable undergraduates from 12 New York City colleges with three years of personal, professional and cultural immersions in the United States and abroad.

 At the center of the program are funded summer internships at leading organizations in New York City and around the world.
 Combined with close mentoring, Watson Fellows expand their vision, develop their potential and build the confidence and perspective to do so for others.
 Fellows go on to attend leading graduate programs, receive national and international scholarships, and become leaders in their fields.

-“In this milestone year, our 50th Anniversary as a foundation, we are excited that our campus and global partnerships are stronger than ever”, said Chris Kasabach, Executive Director of the Watson Foundation.
-"The new class of Jeannette K. Watson Fellows represents the diversity, creativity, openness, and ambition of New York City’s most remarkable students.
-We look forward to welcoming them to the Watson Community and crafting a three-year experience that develops their unique aspirations."
+“The Watson process is designed to be engaging and growth-filled for all applicants.
+We were excited that more students initiated the application in 2019 than any previous year, growing the program's reach and impact.”, said Chris Kasabach, Executive Director of the Watson Foundation.
+“The new class of Jeannette K. Watson Fellows represents the diversity, creativity, openness, and ambition of New York City’s finest students.
+We look forward to welcoming fellows to the Watson Community and crafting a three-year experience that develops their unique aspirations.”

 About the Jeannette K. Watson Fellowship

 Jeannette K. Watson Fellows are chosen through a nomination process from freshman and sophomore students at 12 New York City partner institutions.
 The fellowship's comprehensive programming includes three summers of internships at leading organizations around the world, a cohort of supportive peers and ongoing mentorship.
-Over 250 Jeannette K. Watson Fellows have been named since the fellowship’s start in 1999.
+Nearly 300 Jeannette K. Watson Fellows have been named since the fellowship’s start in 1999.